Edgenesis/shifu-tdengine-demo/README.md

 Select * From testSubTable;
 ```

-😘 Thank you for experiencing all the demos. have fun today!
+😘 Thank you for experimenting all the demos.
+Have fun today!